 Bradshaw is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Bradshaw is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.76% of adults in Bradshaw have a bachelor's degree or even advanced degree.
+The education level of Bradshaw citizens is very high relative to the national average among all cities (21.84%): 34.76% of adults in Bradshaw have a bachelor's degree or even advanced degree.

 The per capita income in Bradshaw in 2022 was $24,995, which is low income relative to Nebraska, and lower middle income relative to the rest of the US.
 This equates to an annual income of $99,980 for a family of four.
 However, Bradshaw contains both very wealthy and poor people as well.